quephird/slox/README.md

 ### Flow control

-There are three types of flow control statements in slox: `if` blocks:
+There are four types of flow control statements in slox, two of which are non-looping constructs: `if` blocks:

 ```
 if (x == 42) {